hotsphink/proposal-defer-import-eval/README.md

 right now is `import()` but it forces all code relying on a lazily loaded module to become async, without necessarily reflecting the intention of the programmer.

-In some cases, a programmer way want to sacrifice some performance to guarentee that the modules they are working with are sync.
+In some cases, a programmer may want to sacrifice some performance to guarantee that the modules they are working with are sync.
 This is where deferring module evaluation comes in.
 Since a module can be deferred, some optimizations such as a preparse might be applied to get further startup speedups.